CloudComputing-WS23/cloud-computing-WS23/README.md

     pattern:
        level: "%5p [${spring.application.name},%X{trace_id},%X{span_id}]"
 ```
 in `src/main/resources/application.yml`.
-The logging pattern is only relevant if have the service as a container and we want to look at `docker logs catalog-service` we can see `[catalog-service,d9e61c8cf853fe7fdf953422c5ff567a,eef9e08caea9e32a]` showing us the trace id as well as the span id.
+The logging pattern is only relevant if we have the service as a container and we want to look at `docker logs catalog-service` we can see `[catalog-service,d9e61c8cf853fe7fdf953422c5ff567a,eef9e08caea9e32a]` showing us the trace id as well as the span id.

 ## Jaeger Setup in Kubernetes